chloeisabelle/housing_regression_project/README.md

 Objective
 Understand which house factors are responsible for a higher property value over $650K and above.

+What are we looking at:
+The dataset used consists of information on 22,000 properties and contains historic data of houses sold between May 2014 to May 2015.

 Approach
 1. Import the data
-2. Explore the data using the EDA
+2. Explore the data using EDA
-The dataset we used consists of information on 22,000 properties and contains historic data of houses sold between May 2014 to May 2015.
-Our first approach consisted of: * Importing the data * Exploring the data (EDA Method) * Data wrangling * Data cleaning * Check for multicolinearity
+3. Clean the data and check for multicolinearity
+4. Train the model - 3 attempts were done to get the best results
+5. Visualise the data using SQL & Tableau

 Key findings

-In-Depth Analysis
+98039 is significantly the most expensive  Zip Code, followed by 98004 3 bedroom houses are most popular, followed by 4 bedroom Prices highly correlated to house grade and amount of living area Waterfront homes have higher sale prices

 SQL
 For a deeper understanding of the dataset a series of questions were answered.
 Follow this link to review: